dssg/mlforpublicpolicylab/README.md

     At this point in your project work, you should be developing your initial end-to-end pipeline.

-    **Due Friday, Sep 22:** Project proposal with scope and descriptive statistics.
+    **Due Tuesday, Sep 19:** Project proposal with scope and descriptive statistics.

     On Tuesday, we’ll describe the components of typical machine